obuchel-creator/PledgedHub/frontend/public/sample-kit/README.md

 **Automation:**
 - Schedule social media posts in advance using Buffer/Hootsuite
-- Set up email automation in your Omukwano dashboard
+- Set up email automation in your PledgeHub dashboard
 - Create WhatsApp broadcast lists for bulk messaging

 **A/B Testing:**